 We got our Pro team together to give you some tips on how to use an angle grinder from basics to some advanced techniques and shortcuts.
-Angle grinders are controlled by either a trigger or a switch.
+Angle grinders are controlled by either a trigger, paddle, or a switch.
 They spin a disc at an incredible rate of speed for the express purpose of sanding, grinding, or cutting.
-It’s actually a versatile tool used by a wide range of professionals.
-With so much versatility at your disposal, the angle grinder also has a steep learning curve compared to many other tools.
+The many uses of an angle grinder make it a versatile tool used by a wide range of professionals.
+With so much flexibility at your disposal, the angle grinder also has a steep learning curve compared to many other tools.

 - Wear proper protection

 - Match the accessory to the grinder